 Here Are Some Helpful Tips For Finding The Right Home Loan.

-1. Should I get fixed or go for
+1. Should I get fixed or go for a variable rate?

 Mortgages usually come in two forms; fixed or variable interest rates.
 With a fixed rate mortgage, your interest rate is locked in for an agreed period of time usually one to five years where your repayments remain the same throughout this period.
 The variable mortgage rates fluctuate over time depending on the RBA’s cash rate and sometimes the bank’s decisions.
 Fixing your home loan rate is a very good way of managing your risk so when you do look at your budget if you feel things may be tight then do absolutely consider a fixed rate.